 An Introduction to Finding Residuals:

-In this lesson, teachers will find tools that will guide learners to find the residuals of a set of two-variable data.
-Teachers are provided with materials that will allow them to review, present, practice, and assess students for this new topic.
-This is an introductory lesson and could be used prior to teaching residual plots.
+Students will calculate the residuals of two-variable data.
+Teachers are provided with materials to review, present, practice, and assess students for this new topic.
+This is an introductory lesson and could be used before teaching residual plots.

 Type: Lesson Plan